Caudipteryx: Feathers

-However, not all scientists agreed that Caudipteryx was unambiguously non-avian, and some of them continued to doubt that general consensus.
-Paleornithologist Alan Feduccia sees Caudipteryx as a flightless bird evolving from earlier archosaurian dinosaurs rather than from late theropods.
-Jones et al. (2000) found that Caudipteryx was a bird based on a mathematical comparison of the body proportions of flightless birds and non-avian theropods.
-Dyke and Norell (2005) criticized this result for flaws in their mathematical methods, and produced results of their own which supported the opposite conclusion.

-Other researchers not normally involved in the debate over bird origins, such as Zhou, acknowledged that the true affinities of Caudipteryx were debatable.
+A study on the number of flight feathers has concluded that Caudipteryx was secondarily flightless.

 Classification

 The consensus view, based on several cladistic analyses, is that Caudipteryx is a basal (primitive) member of the Oviraptorosauria, and the oviraptorosaurians are non-avian theropod dinosaurs.
 Incisivosaurus is the only oviraptorosaur that is more primitive.

 Halszka Osmólska et al. (2004) ran a cladistic analysis that came to a different conclusion.
 They found that the most birdlike features of oviraptorids actually place the whole clade within Aves itself, meaning that Caudipteryx is both an oviraptorid and a bird.
 In their analysis, birds evolved from more primitive theropods, and one lineage of birds became flightless, re-evolved some primitive features, and gave rise to the oviraptorids.
 This analysis was persuasive enough to be included in paleontological textbooks like Benton's Vertebrate Paleontology (2005).

 The view that Caudipteryx was secondarily flightless is also preferred by Gregory S. Paul, Lü et al., and Maryańska et al.

 Others, such as Stephen Czerkas and Larry Martin have concluded that Caudipteryx is not a theropod dinosaur at all.
 They believe that Caudipteryx, like all maniraptorans, is a flightless bird, and that birds evolved from non-dinosaurian archosaurs.

+A weighted cladogram from 2014, using TNT, is shown below.